mrjamiebowman/tsa/.docs/README.md

 * Permissions - Clearance Check) - Ensures proper DB and system permissions are in place (like SQL roles, S3 access, etc).
 * Flight (Tarmac Pushback) - Push validated and authorized settings into flight — auto-configure environments or deploy settings.

+No-Fly List – Settings that are banned (e.g., plaintext passwords, SA user, AllowAnyOrigin in CORS).

 Gate Agent – The CLI or UI interface that handles audits.

 Flight Plan – A YAML or JSON settings file defining environments or deployment targets.